ritam2727/visual-product-matcher/README.md

 npm install

-Set up and run the Python AI server:
+Set up and run the Python AI server: (In a separate terminal)

 cd ml-server
 pip install -r requirements.txt python app.py

-Run the frontend application: (In a separate terminal, from the root folder)
+Run the frontend application: (In another terminal, from the root folder)

 npm run dev